 For Mac, you need to go to the Apple menu->System Preferences->Language & Text

-Lastly, you can change Google’s language so that you get search results in the language you’re studying.
+You can also change your browser language so that the sites you visit will appear in the language you’re studying.
 It’s very easy to do and will expand your horizons, giving you even better and more complete search results.
-After you search, click on the Settings icon -> Search settings -> Languages.

 Try to find podcasts in your target language.
-Instead of listening to the radio in your car, download a bunch of podcasts on topics that interest you.
+Instead of listening to the radio in your car, which can jump different topics and sometimes be boring, download a bunch of podcasts on topics that interest you.

-In order to make the most of your time, replace all your audiovisual products with target language products.
-The Internet makes this very easy: you can watch the news in every language and download television series and movies to watch on your smartphone or computer.
-And there’s always Youtube!
-It has something for everyone in every language.
+In order to make the most of your time, replace all your movies and series with ones in your target language.
+The internet makes this very easy: you can watch the news in any language or download tv series and movies to watch on your smartphone or computer.
+And there’s always YouTube, which has something for everyone in every language.
 Search for topics that interest you in the language you’re learning.
-If necessary, use Google Translate to figure out what to search.

 Do you enjoy reading?
-Then try reading the language you’re learning!
-Use the Internet to read about topics that interest you.
+Then try reading in the language you’re learning!
+Search online for books on topics that interest you.
 If you enjoy reading novels, search for some in the language you’re learning.
 There are some bilingual novels that provide the translated and original versions side-by-side.
 Some easy-to-read children’s books can also be enjoyed by adults (e.g. Harry Potter).

 This may seem strange and a bit extreme, but one technique to try is to change the language of your “inner monologue.”
-For example, instead of thinking to yourself in English “I’m out of butter; I should buy some more,” think this phrase in the language you’re studying.
+For example, instead of thinking to yourself in English “I’m out of butter; I should buy some more,” think it in the language you’re studying.

-This is a very effective technique; many polyglots use it (such as Benny or this Japanese learner).
+This is a very effective technique and many polyglots use it to reach fluency.
 It’s difficult at first, but if you really make an effort to do this regularly, you’ll certainly improve.
 It’s almost the equivalent of having a conversation in your target language.

 The goal of this article is to help you find every possible opportunity in your daily activities to practice your language skills.
 It’s possible to immerse yourself in a language without traveling or dedicating lots of time to language practice.